-Mexican fence post cactus is a desert succulent that grows up to be as tall as a single-story building.
+Mexican fence post cactus of the Cactaceae family is a desert succulent that grows up to be as tall as a single-story building.
 Not only can you keep it indoors initially, but they are sure to make people turn their heads while standing outdoors in your garden.

-As a desert plant, it has certain nitpicks that you need to be aware of before growing it.
+As a desert plant, this Lophocereus genus plant has certain nitpicks that you need to be aware of before growing it.
 Our experts have strived to bring you this ultimate guide for growing this unique cactus.

 - What Is Mexican Fence Post Cactus?

 - Mexican Fence Post Cactus Care